 Natalie is a registered dietitian nutritionist practicing in gastrointestinal disorders.
 Natalie received her masters of public health in nutritional sciences and dietetics at the University of Michigan, where she completed her clinical training with subspecialties in gastroenterology and preventive cardiology.
 Her research interests include the gut-brain axis, as well as the interconnectedness between food systems, the environment, and gastrointestinal health.
 Natalie’s practice is informed by both public health and individualized nutrition, and she believes that addressing the whole person through a multidisciplinary approach is key to achieving optimal health.

 UCLA Health - Santa Monica & Westwood GI Clinic

 Janelle is a registered dietitian nutritionist with expertise in both gastrointestinal disorders and eating disorders.
 She was motivated to become a dietitian when she was diagnosed with celiac disease in 2009.
 She believes that understanding the individualized effects of food in the body is an empowering part of treatment.
 Janelle utilizes mindfulness and self-compassion in addition to diet changes to help patients minimize diet restrictions and live a fulfilling life.

 Janelle received her masters of science in nutrition and dietetics from California State University Northridge, then trained at the Veterans Health Association in Los Angeles.
+She is a certified eating disorder dietitian through the organization, International Association of Eating Disorder Professionals (IAEDP).
 She is a leader within the community of celiac patients and professionals, advocating for faster diagnosis, better care and improved quality of life.